ad-freiburg/ad-blog/content/post/project-transform-pdf-timetables-into-gtfs.md

 In case the user has a lot of PDFs, for example for every bus route of a single agency, it makes sense to output all information in a single GTFS feed.
-Currently reading multiple PDF files is not possible.
+Currently, reading multiple PDF files is not possible.
 Before implementing, further testing needs to be done, to ensure that the program state after processing one PDF does not alter the output of processing another.